 As an update – on my next hike on the Colorado Trail, the tread wore down more quickly than I expected, and I did not have as much grip as I wanted, so I switched to EVO Speedgoats.

 I discussed my shoe decisions in this post.
-The choice of the HOKA Challenger ATR 5 was largely based on the criteria mentioned in those initial impressions.
-The shoe met the criteria below, and in some areas exceeded my expectations.
+The HOKA Challenger ATR 5 was primarily based on the criteria mentioned in those initial impressions.
+The shoe met the requirements below and exceeded my expectations in some areas.

 - Good arch support

 - Tough upper material

 The one requirement I did not mention but is probably the most important was comfort.

 Over the ten days, I wore the ATR 5’s, I hiked over rugged terrain – rock, dirt, mud, and road walking (my favorite).
 Climbing was strenuous, and I spent at least one day in mostly rainy conditions, with the shoes staying wet most of the day.

 Constantly wet shoes are a good test of the upper fabric.
 When I get tears in my trail runners, they have been soaked for long periods.